 1. Spread the word - ACT NOW!

 You can contribute towards a kinder future for elephants by writing letters, opinion pieces or Op-Eds to your local newspaper, by getting a journalist interested in the plight of the elephants or your near by captive elephant(s), by blogging, by signing a petition or by communicating with decisionmakers directly.
 Still at school?
 Write a report, an essay or a poem about elephants, and share it when your teacher has seen it.
-Shoot a video clip and publish your public service announcement (PSA) or message via YouTube, Facebook or other social networks.
-Create an animation - a good one could go viral really fast.
-Write to us and we may post it on ElephantVoices on Facebook.
+Shoot a video clip and publish your public service announcement (PSA) or message via YouTube, Facebook, Vimeo or other social networks.
 Do a search to find out how to create an efficient PSA.
-You'll find lots of important issues to cover below, and arguments based on sound science here on ElephantVoices.
+Create a poster, artwork or an animation - a good one could go viral really fast.
+Please write to us about it - we may post your work on ElephantVoices on Facebook.
+You'll find lots of important issues to cover below.
+And if you need sound science-based arguments - look around here on ElephantVoices.

 You will do elephants and ElephantVoices a big favour if you share your interest in elephants and our work with your friends, whether in person or via social networks.
-Visit us on Facebook, invite your friends to visit, and put an ElephantVoices Fan Badge on your website or blog!
+Visit us on Facebook, Instagram, Twitter, and invite your friends to do the same!
 You are of course very welcome to refer to or link ElephantVoices content.

 It is a big challenge to attract and convince those who may not know enough to realize that most elephants in captivity are living a life in misery - and that elephants in the wild need protection - we need your help to change our collective conscience!
 You'll find most arguments related to Elephants in Captivity here on ElephantVoices and via The Elephant Charter - thank you for caring!